-- The conflicting trade mark application/s are undergoing removal for non-use.
+- The conflicting trade marks are pending applications.

 - You (the applicant) are seeking to establish honest concurrent or prior use, or other circumstances (such as obtaining a letter of consent).

-- The conflicting trade mark application/s have a status of ‘expired - renewal possible’.
+- The conflicting trade mark registration/s have a status of ‘expired - renewal possible’.

-- The conflicting trade mark application/s have court action pending.
+- The conflicting trade mark application/s or registration/s have court action pending.

-You will need to complete a Request for Deferment of Acceptance form to defer your trade mark:
+You will need to complete a Request for Deferment of Acceptance form to defer your trade mark application.